-When a heavy Florida freeze was predicted, Mom would protect the cherished rubber trees along the back border by covering them with sheets.
-They were as tall as the house; a deep freeze would cause a drastic dieback.
+When predictions came for a heavy Florida freeze, Mom would protect the cherished rubber trees along the back border by covering them with sheets.
+They were as tall as the house; a deep freeze would cause drastic dieback.
 Or worse – portions would dieback and take years to recover.
-I think she felt the pain of the plants.
-We share that in common.
+I think she felt the pain of the plants, and we share that in common.

-In the later years of Mom and Dad’s thirty years in Florida, part of my visits were full-bore attacks of weeding and pruning their gardens; Mom standing by my side on sweeper detail.
+In the later years of Mom and Dad’s thirty years in Florida, part of my visits were full-bore attacks of weeding and pruning their gardens; Mom stood by my side on sweeper detail.
 Several potted plants she had placed rooted themselves through the pots and were impossible to transplant.
-But they adapted just fine, funny how that happens.
-Just as with you and me.
+But they adapted just fine, funny how that happens, just as with you and me.
 We do the best we can with what we have to work with.

 This picture of Mom was taken on her 80th birthday holding shiny balloons bought on my way from the airport.
 I shared with the ladies in the grocery floral section it was Mom’s special day.
-They adored dear Emma as one of her joys was to visit stores and chat with folks to lift their spirits; visiting garden centers and book stores her favorite.
-Mom was 88; the number 8 a continuous circle.
+They adored dear Emma as one of her joys was visiting stores and chatting with folks to lift their spirits, visiting garden centers and bookstores her favorite.
+Mom was 88; the number 8 – a continuous circle.
 Infinity.
-Indeed, her spirit will live in our love forevermore.
+Indeed, her spirit will live in our love forever.

 *An article saying the original poem was never copyrighted, but “almost certainly” written by Mary E. Frye.
 Also confirmed in 1998, per the venerable Times (London), while others are uncertain.

 Lovely, Mary.
 Thank you for sharing.